6808/6808.github.io/labs/lab3.md

     // -- TASK 3A --
     // Estimate left-right, up-down axes by averaging orientation over time: var M = GLKMatrix3()
-    // For each i, convert samples[i].attitude to a 3x3 matrix and sum it into M.
+    // For each i, convert samples3D[i].attitude to a 3x3 matrix and sum it into M.
     // Then find the rotation matrix most similar to the resulting sum.

     // -- TASK 3B --
-    // Project points to 2D:
+    // Project points to the average device's orientation and then to 2-D:
-    // For each i, form the matrix-vector product of M with samples[i].location
+    // For each i, form the matrix-vector product of the transpose of M
-    // and copy the transformed x and y coordinates, along with the timestamp,
+    // with samples3D[i].location and copy the transformed x and y coordinates,
-    // to samples2D[i].
+    // along with the timestamp, to samples2D[i].
+The y coordinate should be
+    // flipped to match the 2-D view.

     // Apply 2-D solution
     processGesture2D(samples: samples2D, minSize: minSize)